Faouzi1406/Startscreen/README.md

  - If you use zsh
   After building the project you can simple add the path to the executable  to your .zshrc file

+📋 Working on

+  - Adding a weahter function so it prints the weather on start

+  - Adding a time function so you see your local time on start